emilyantosch/shc_pr3_vl/databases/slides_3/main.typ

 #slide[
   #heading(numbering: none)[Key Attributes in entity sets]
   - How can we identify an actual entity within an entity set?
-  - Attributes must be used
-    → Key Attributes (also called identifying attributes)
+  - Attributes must be used #sym.arrow Key Attributes (also called identifying attributes)
   - Sometimes several attributes together form a key attribute (identifying attribute), meaning that the combination of the attribute values must be distinct for each entity
     - If a set of attributes possesses this property, the proper way to represent this in the ER model that is to define a composite attribute and designate it as a key attribute of the entity type
     - Notice that such a composite key attributes must be minimal; that is, all component attributes must be included in the composite attribute to have the uniqueness property